sahanasatishhh/W2Meet-As-A-MicroService/README.md

 Manually test the health checks of each service using the commands from the API documentation and checking the formatting conventions.

-if a service is unhealthy due to its depedency, it will say so as shown in this example in `user-service`
+if a service is unhealthy due to its dependency, it will say so as shown in this example in `user-service`

 ```
 {